ThisSilenceIsMine/sauce-bot/README.md

 3. Bot pulls character / artist tags
 4. Reposts image into specified channel with formatted tags

-Bot can also operate on Danbooru posts via direct links, and if this is only intended use case, SauceNAO api key isn't required.
+The bot also accepts direct Danbooru post links; if you stick to links only, the SauceNAO API key is optional.

 ## Required env format:
 ```env